 Robert Tarun has tried over 50 federal criminal and civil jury trials across the United States.
 From 1976 to 1985 he served as a federal prosecutor in Chicago where he concentrated on business crimes.
 He was a supervisor for seven of his 10 years in the United States Attorney’s Office for the Northern District of Illinois — initially as a Deputy Chief of the Criminal Receiving and Appellate Division and finally as the Executive Assistant US Attorney.
 He received the Department of Justice’s Director’s Award for Superior Performance as an Assistant US Attorney.

-Since entering private practice in 1985, Mr. Tarun has represented individuals, corporations, partnerships and pension funds across the US in grand jury investigations and trials involving antitrust, bank fraud, embezzlement, environmental crimes, export and import violations, Foreign Corrupt Practices Act (FCPA) anti-bribery and accounting provisions, government procurement fraud, health care fraud, labor violations, mail and wire fraud, public corruption, securities fraud, smuggling, and tax fraud.
-He has handled sensitive investigations involving, among others, FCPA and antitrust issues in over 55 countries.
+Since entering private practice in 1985, Robert has represented individuals, corporations, partnerships and pension funds across the US in grand jury investigations and trials involving antitrust, bank fraud, embezzlement, environmental crimes, export and import violations, Foreign Corrupt Practices Act (FCPA) anti-bribery and accounting provisions, government procurement fraud, health care fraud, labor violations, mail and wire fraud, public corruption, securities fraud, smuggling, and tax fraud.
+He has handled sensitive investigations involving, among others, FCPA and antitrust issues in 60 countries.

-Mr. Tarun has conducted dozens of corporate internal investigations for corporations, audit committees, boards of directors, and special committees involving the banking, commodities, IT, manufacturing, health care, insurance, nuclear, oil and gas, telecommunications, tobacco, transportation and utility industries, among others.
+Robert has conducted over one hundred corporate internal investigations for corporations, audit committees, boards of directors, and special committees involving the banking, commodities, IT, manufacturing, health care, insurance, nuclear, oil and gas, telecommunications, tobacco, transportation and utility industries, among others.
 He regularly counsels multinational boards of directors and corporations on compliance and governance issues.

-In commercial litigation Mr. Tarun has represented accounting firms, corporations, directors and officers, law firms, medical corporations, partnerships and trustees in breach of contract, breach of fiduciary duty, fraud, malpractice, negligence, Racketeer Influenced and Corrupt Organizations (RICO) Act, securities fraud and other business tort claims.
+In commercial litigation Robert has represented accounting firms, corporations, directors and officers, law firms, medical corporations, partnerships and trustees in breach of contract, breach of fiduciary duty, fraud, malpractice, negligence, Racketeer Influenced and Corrupt Organizations (RICO) Act, securities fraud and other business tort claims.

 Representative Legal Matters